General Practitioner Certificates

 Candidates who achieve an ISVPS postgraduate certificate may use peer-recognised postnominals.
 Your postnominals may be displayed wherever you deem appropriate, however, we advise checking with regional professional bodies regarding recognition and inclusion on registers.

-For the ISVPS General Practitioner Certificate, candidates may use GPCert, followed by the abbreviated discipline in brackets – for example, GPCert(SAS) for Small Animal Surgery.
+For the ISVPS General Practitioner Certificate, candidates may use GPCert, followed by the abbreviated discipline in brackets – for example, GPCert(Derm) for Small Animal Dermatology.

-See the ‘Disciplines available’ section for the full list of abbreviations.
+See the ‘Disciplines available’ section for the full list of postnominals.

 What are the benefits of achieving the ISVPS GPCert?